NoahBurkholder/wiki-noah/readme.md

 * [**Noah Burkholder**](https://www.linkedin.com/in/nburkhol)

 ## Acknowledgments
-I'd like to thank Google.
+I'd like to thank Google, as well as the following individuals:

+- [Tony Pacheco](https://www.linkedin.com/in/tony-pacheco/) - Who helped me write up the initial Wiki materials you're reading, especially around Git Methodology and Building.

+As well as [Meri](https://www.linkedin.com/in/meri-morganov-43818a21/), Stephanie, [Andy](https://www.linkedin.com/in/hao-tang-90947413b/), [Helen](https://www.linkedin.com/in/helen-terry/), and [Bryan](https://www.linkedin.com/in/bryanshen/).